mullerh/mullerh/README.md

 - Created my own lighting shaders following the inspiration of [t3ssel8r's popular videos](https://www.youtube.com/watch?v=0xJqzUHJ2fI&t=1s&ab_channel=t3ssel8r) (stylistic volumetric-esque lights that can be attached to particles)
 - Converted SRP to use deferred shading techniques
 - Added additional render passes to detect edges/convexity/outlines with some non-maxima suppression
-- Added water with adjustable reflectivity
+- Added water with adjustable reflectivity and refractions
 - Feel free to check out my other toy projects as well :)

 ### Coming Soon 👀